DeeNewcum/deedot/README.md

     # Your dotfiles are safe.
 DeeDot won't overwrite anything.

-DeeDot is a tool for managing your dotfile symlinks in $HOME, allowing you to keep all your dotfiles in a single directory.
+DeeDot is a tool for installing dotfile symlinks in your $HOME, allowing you to keep your versioned dotfiles under a single directory.

-Hosting is up to you.
-Use whatever VCS you prefer, or even rsync.
-Distribute your dotfile repository across multiple hosts.
+Host your dotfiles in any version control system (even rsync), and voila, your dotfiles are available across multiple machines.

 ## Usage ##